 This is basically a home theater audio setup for your computer.
 It’s loud, punchy, and produces surround sound quality thanks to two powerful 260-watt THX-certified speakers.
 Controls for the volume and subwoofer are conveniently located on the front of the speaker, so no awkward reaching behind your speakers to make adjustments.
-It lacks Bluetooth and really any other connectivity, but is compatible with about anything that has a 3.5mm port.
+It lacks Bluetooth and any other connectivity but is compatible with about anything with a 3.5mm port.
 And the best part, you get all this room rattling sound for just over $100.

 9. Lenrue USB Computer Speakers

 The soundbar design can be advantageous, especially if your computer sits on a laptop stand.
 You can easily slide the soundbar under the stand and maintain as much desktop real estate as possible.
 This computer speaker soundbar is plug and play — plug it in via USB, and it’s ready to rock and roll.
 It is compatible with PC and Mac OS and produces much better audio than sub-par built-in laptop speakers.
 Plus, it’s only $20 for this convenient audio solution.